Autonomous System

 Obstacle Shape Detection using Wide-Field Integration of Optical Flow

-Wide-Field Integration(WFI), which mimics compound eyes of insects such as flies, gathers information from a wide field containing a number of points and processes comprehensively to decrease noise impact and conduct estimation exactly.
+Wide-Field Integration (WFI), inspired by the compound eyes of insects such as flies, gathers information from a wide field containing numerous points and processes it comprehensively to reduce noise impact and improve state estimation accuracy.

-• How to reduce the influence of noise?
+• Reducing the influence of noise

 optic_flow1